metaDMG-dev/metaDMG-core/README.md

 ---

-You can now get a preview of the [interactive dashboard](https://metadmg.herokuapp.com).
+You can now see a preview of the [interactive dashboard](https://metadmg.herokuapp.com).

 ---